jumidev/terraform-modules-auto-azurerm/database/mariadb_database/README.md

 }

 inputs = {
-   name = "name of mariadb_database"
+   name = "Specifies the name of the MariaDB Database, which needs [to be a valid MariaDB i..."
    # server_name → set in tfstate_inputs
    resource_group_name = "${resource_group}"
-   charset = "charset of mariadb_database"
+   charset = "Specifies the Charset for the MariaDB Database, which needs [to be a valid Maria..."
-   collation = "collation of mariadb_database"
+   collation = "Specifies the Collation for the MariaDB Database, which needs [to be a valid Mar..."
 }

 tfstate_inputs = {